Choose from the following Frequently Asked Questions about Form 2210:

 The software does not calculate any interest that may be charged by the IRS on the underpayment penalty.

 Where in data entry can I produce Form 2210?

-By default, the software calculates the estimated tax penalty and displays it on line 79 of Form 1040.
+By default, the software calculates the estimated tax penalty and displays it on Form 1040, line 24 (line 23 in Drake18, line 79 in Drake17 and prior).
 Form 2210 is not generated unless there is an underpayment and the form is required.

 This default setting can be changed for a single return on screen 1 under 2210 Options, and the 2210 can also be forced to print by selecting the applicable code in the 2210 section on screen 1.
 If you select to force the 2210, but nothing produces, this is because the amount owed on the return is less than $1,000, therefore, no penalty calculates and the 2210 is not required.
 See Publication 505 for more information.